Azure/Mission-Critical/docs/design-methodology/App-Platform.md

 - [Azure API Management](https://azure.microsoft.com/services/api-management/): Publish, secure, transform, maintain, and monitor APIs using the Consumption tier.
 - [Power Apps & Power Automate](https://docs.microsoft.com/powerapps/powerapps-overview): Provides a 'low-code/no-code' development experience, with simple workflow logic and integrations configurable through connections in a user interface.
 Developed Power Apps can subsequently be deployed to a Microsoft 365 tenant and consumed from either a web browser or the Power Apps mobile client.

-In the context of a reliable AlwaysOn application platform, serverless technologies provide a near-zero friction development and operational experience, which can be highly valuable for simple business process scenarios.
+In the context of a reliable Mission-Critical application platform, serverless technologies provide a near-zero friction development and operational experience, which can be highly valuable for simple business process scenarios.
 However, this relative simplicity comes at the cost of flexibility in terms of scalability, reliability, and performance, which is likely unacceptable for most business-critical application scenarios.

-The AlwaysOn design methodology therefore positions serverless technologies as an alternative platform for simple business process scenarios which do not share the same stringent business requirements as critical system flows.
+The Azure Mission-Critical design methodology therefore positions serverless technologies as an alternative platform for simple business process scenarios which do not share the same stringent business requirements as critical system flows.

 > The design considerations and recommendations within this section will focus on optimal Azure Function and Azure Logic Apps usage as alternative platforms for non-critical workflow scenarios.